jupyter-book/thebe/docs/configure.rst

 CodeMirror is the tool used to convert your code cells into editable cells.
 It has a number of configuration options, such as theming and syntax highlighting.
-You can edit all of these attributes in a cell with the following thebelab configuration:
+You can edit all of these attributes in a cell with the following thebe configuration:

 .. code:: html